 But due to their vigorous growth and broad-breasted, they were unable to mate naturally.
 Artificial insemination was carried out to produce young ones.
 Beginning of the 1960s the Broad Breasted Bronze was replaced by the Broad Breasted White turkey(Large White).

-Processors favored the white-feathered variety because it produced a cleaner-looking carcass and pinfeathers are easier to clean.
-Today, the Broad-breasted Bronze is no longer used by the turkey industry, but it is promoted for seasonal, small-scale production.
+Processors favored the white-feathered variety because it produced a cleaner-looking carcass and pinfeathers are easier to clean

 The Broad-breasted Bronze is now bred at only five or six hatcheries in the United States.
 It is sometimes crossed with the White turkey and also sold as a backyard hobby bird.